leechanwoo-kor/coursera/deep-learning-specialization/course-1-neural-networks-and-deep-learning/Week 1 Quiz - Introduction to deep learning.md

 ![image](https://user-images.githubusercontent.com/55765292/173260545-6cb50c32-b90c-4ec6-ae7d-df4e94b5f6c6.png)

-- [x] **Better algorithms allow engineers to get more data and then produce better Deep Learning models.**
+- [ ] Better algorithms allow engineers to get more data and then produce better Deep Learning models.
+- [x] **Improvements in the GPU/CPU hardware enable the discorvery of better Deep Learning algorithms.**
 ```
-📌 New algorithms may help to handle larger amounts of data but no get more data to use in experiments.
+📌 By speeding up the iterative process, better hardware allows researchers to discover better algorithms.
 ```
-- [ ] Improvements in the GPU/CPU hardware enable the discorvery of better Deep Learning algorithms.
 - [x] **Better algorithms can speed up the iterative process by reducing the necessary computation time.**
 ```
 📌 Recall how the introduction of the ReLU activation function helped resuce the time needed to train a model